andrew890/easysmf-samples/smf2json/src/com/smfreports/json/cics/README.md

 The following sample reports are provided:

-### CicsAbendTransactions

-List detailed transaction information for transactions which abended (fields ABCODEC or ABCODEO contain data).

 ### CicsExceptions

 Convert CICS Exception SMF records to JSON format.

-### CicsSlowTransactions
+### CicsTransactions

-List detailed transaction information for transactions with an elapsed time greater than a specified threshold.
+List detailed transaction information.
+Optionally select by

+- Elapsed time greater than a specified value
+- Transactions that abended (fields ABCODEC or ABCODEO contain data)

 ### CicsStatistics